 Post Radiation Tissue Damage:

-Treatment of cancer in general has made a significant progress during the last decade.
-With the advent of technology there is a tendency to prefer radiotherapy (when possible) over surgical intervention.
-However, despite the advances in radiotherapy technology, a certain percentage of patients suffers from long standing side effects associated with radiation damage to the surrounding healthy tissue.
+Treatment of cancer, in general, has made significant progress during the last decade.
+With the advent of technology, there is a tendency to prefer radiotherapy (when possible) over surgical intervention.
+However, despite the advances in radiotherapy technology, a certain percentage of patients suffer from long standing side effects associated with radiation damage to the surrounding healthy tissue.
 Ionizing radiation, even in therapeutic doses, may damage the endothelium of the small blood vessels and could reduce the oxygen supply to the surrounding tissue.
 As a result, the damaged tissue becomes ischemic and unrecoverable.
-By the use of HBOT we can effectively treat the post radiation related injuries even month to years after the radiation was applied.
+By the use of HBOT, we can effectively treat the post radiation related injuries even month to years after the radiation was applied.